-The KPI or key performance indicator is yet another visual tool to aid planners in making informed scheduling decisions.
-Every action such as optimize or move is represented on the horizontal axes while the corresponding outcome can viewed on the vertical axes.
+The KPI or Key Performance Indicator is yet another visual tool to aid planners in making informed scheduling decisions.
+Every action such as optimize or move is represented on the horizontal axes while the corresponding outcome can be viewed on the vertical axes.

-The KPI Pane is important to the APS being more than just a scheduling tool, but also as an analytical suite to balance multiple objectives from many different perspectives.
-For every action and scheduling choice made within APS there are a number of factors that are affected.
+The KPI Pane is an important scheduling tool in PlanetTogether but it also acts as an analytical suite to balance multiple objectives from many different perspectives.
+For every action and scheduling choice made within PlanetTogether, there are a number of factors that are affected.

 Using KPI to Track Cost

-KPI is the best tool within APS to aggregate cost information.
+KPI is the best tool within PlanetTogether to aggregate cost information.
 There are two KPIs that currently relate to cost:

 Finished Goods Carrying Cost (10% APR): The interest rate adjusted cost of carrying the Finished Goods inventory until the Need Date.
 Learn more